* Brent, WTI are up more than 13 pct since early December

 * U.S. oil output soars: http://tmsnrt.rs/2DrO0Rm

-NEW YORK, Jan 17 (Reuters) - Oil prices edged higher on Wednesday ahead of the release of U.S. petroleum data that was expected to show a ninth straight weekly drawdown in crude inventories.
+NEW YORK, Jan 17 (Reuters) - Oil prices were little changed on Wednesday ahead of the release of U.S. weekly petroleum inventory and production data.

 Both contracts climbed to their highest levels since December 2014 this week with Brent reaching $70.37 on Monday and WTI up to $64.89 on Tuesday.

 Movements in oil prices have been muted in todays session as market participants look ahead to the upcoming oil inventory report from the United States," said Abhishek Kumar, senior energy analyst at Interfax Energys Global Gas Analytics in London.

 U.S. crude inventories were seen falling for a ninth straight week along with a probable fall in distillate stockpiles during the week ended Jan.
 12, according to a preliminary Reuters poll of analysts.

 The American Petroleum Institute (API) report has been delayed by a day to Wednesday at 4:30 p.m.
 EST (2130 GMT), and the U.S. Energy Information Administration (EIA) data to Thursday at 11 a.m.
 EST due to the U.S. Martin Luther King Jr. Day holiday on Monday.